MineDisco/Minecraft-Discord-Bot-Bukkit/README.md

 9. If bot is running at the server and it has correct token, you can write command "!set integratedchannel" on the textchannel which you want integrate with Minecraft chat
 10. Select channel were you want access voting messages to appear.
 (You should change channel permission to allow only readin channel and its history and disallow everything else)
 11. Create role to the server that has the access to the integrated channel and access requesting channel
-12. Copy role's ID (Enable development mode from the Discord settings and then right click role name) and activate it to the bot by editing config file or using command "!set role ROLEIDHERE"
+12. Copy role's ID (Enable development mode from the Discord settings and then right click role name) and activate it to the bot by editing config file or using command "!set SERVERNAME role ROLEIDHERE"

 ## Configuration file
 ```yml